 In any case, a large number of cases date from the pre-internet era, when detailed information about deceased people was hard to obtain.
 And even most post-internet cases relate to obscure ordinary people, whose lives are not recorded in great detail.
 In many cases, it is difficult to find any information about them online at all, and researchers are obliged to search through specific databases or population records.

 All in all, this evidence makes me feel that I have no choice but to accept that reincarnation is real.
 As a scientist, I feel obliged to revise my views in the face of evidence.
+As I point out in my book Spiritual Science, it appears that the idea of life after death is more than a naive superstition.
 In Shakespeare’s famous play, Hamlet describes death as “the Undiscover’d country from whose bourn no traveller returns.”
 But perhaps it is possible to return from death, and to even remember the previous journey we took there.

 (1) Stevenson, I,.
 (1980).
 Twenty Cases Suggestive Of Reincarnation.
 Charlottesville, VA: University of Virginia Press